- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

 Expats will find the weather in Saudi Arabia a challenging factor to contend with.
 Except for the province of Asir on the western coast, the country is mostly desert.
 Rainfall is sparse, days are incredibly hot and temperatures can drop drastically at night.

-Inland heat is extreme and expats will most likely have a difficult time adjusting to highs that regularly soar above 113°F (45°C) during the day.
-Summers are long and dry, while winter temperatures can dip below freezing and dust storms can make outdoor activities difficult.
+Variation in climate in Saudi Arabia largely occurs between the interior and the coastal regions – temperatures inland can get extremely high.
+Expats will most likely have a difficult time adjusting to highs that regularly soar above 104°F (40°C) during the day.
+Summers are long and dry.
+On the other hand, winter temperatures can dip below freezing.
+Saudi Arabia also experiences dust storms, which can make outdoor activities difficult.

 Expats should be wary of the possibility of heatstroke and exhaustion, especially from May to September.

 ►For more on adjusting to life in the Kingdom, see Culture Shock in Saudi Arabia

 Are you an expat living in Saudi Arabia?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Saudi Arabia.
 Please contact us if you'd like to contribute.

 If you’re thinking about taking out private health insurance, our trusted partner Cigna Global is very aware of all the difficulties that expats can face when it comes to healthcare in a new location, so they have created a range of international health insurance plans specifically designed for expats, which you can tailor exactly to the needs and ensure access to quality care for you and your family.

 Sirelo has a network of more than 500 international removal companies that can move your furniture and possessions to your new home.
 By filling in a form, you’ll get up to 5 quotes from recommended movers.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.